OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 OWASP.iGoat-Swift on (iPhone: 10.3.3) [usb] # ios hooking list class_methods <ClassName>
 OWASP.iGoat-Swift on (iPhone: 10.3.3) [usb] # ios bundles list_bundles
 ```

-###### Passionfruit

-With Passionfruit it's possible to explore different kinds of information concerning an IPA.
-Once you selected the IPA you have access to the following information:

-- Information about the binary
-- Folders used by the application
-- Overview of the Info.plist
-- UI Dump of the app screen shown on the iOS device
-- Modules that are loaded
-- Dumped classnames

-Passionfruit offers a wide range of information including access to NSLog.

 ##### Dumping KeyChain Data